Invisible Hands: Gray-Box Bit Flip Attack for Steering LLMs Without Knowledge of Gradients, Data, and Weights: Abstract

 \section{Abstract}

-In recent years, large language models (LLMs) have achieved substantial advancements and are increasingly integrated into critical applications across various domains.
-This growing adoption underscores the need to ensure their security and robustness.
-In this work, we focus on the impact of Bit Flip Attacks (BFAs) on LLMs, which exploits hardware faults to corrupt model parameters, posing a significant threat to model integrity and performance.
-Existing studies on BFA against LLMs adopt a progressive bit-search strategy that predominantly relies on gradient-based techniques to identify sensitive layers or weights.
-However, computing gradients comes with two specific challenges: First, in the context of LLMs, it increases computational and memory costs exponentially, and Second, it requires access to a sample victim dataset or knowledge of the victim domain to compute the gradient.
-In this work, we investigate beyond the scope of attack efficacy and aim to develop an efficient, practical \textit{Gradient-Data-free Bit-Flip Attack}.
-The challenge lies in the core principle of adversarial attacks, which relies heavily on computing gradients from sample test/train data and manipulating model weights based on gradient information.
-To overcome this, we propose novel vulnerability index metrics that can identify vulnerable weight bits in LLMs independent of any gradient or data knowledge.
-By removing the dependency on gradient computation, our approach drastically reduces memory requirements and scales efficiently across multiple tasks with constant complexity.
-Experimental results demonstrate the efficiency of our method, requiring as few as a single bit flip to achieve adversarial objectives for five open-source LLMs.
+In recent years, large language models (LLMs) have achieved remarkable advances and are increasingly deployed in critical applications across diverse domains.
+This growing adoption raises urgent concerns about their security and robustness.
+In this work, we investigate the impact of Bit Flip Attacks (BFAs) on LLMs, which exploit hardware faults to corrupt model parameters, thereby threatening model integrity and performance.
+Existing BFA studies primarily assume a white-box setting with access to exact model weights and part of the dataset, and rely on progressive gradient-based bit-search strategies to identify vulnerable bits in model weights.
+However, gradient computation for LLMs is computationally expensive and memory intensive.
+In addition, assuming access to exact victim model weights and datasets is challenging due to increasingly strict user privacy regulations.
+To address these challenges, we propose the first gray-box BFA framework for LLMs, \textit{\ourattack}, designed for efficient and practical deployment.
+Our method, \textit{\ourmethod}, identifies vulnerable weight bits without requiring knowledge of model weights, gradients, or sample data.
+It introduces novel vulnerability index metrics that estimate the weights of susceptibility based solely on model architecture (Grey-Box).
+By eliminating data access and gradient computation, our approach significantly reduces memory overhead and scales efficiently across tasks with constant complexity.
+Experiments on six open-source LLMs demonstrate that adversarial objectives can be achieved with minimal weight perturbations, highlighting the effectiveness and practicality of \ourattack.